CaliDog/certstream-server/README.md

 iex(1)> :observer.start
 ```

 This will open up an http/websocket server on port 4000 (override this by setting a `PORT` environment variable).
-Connecting to it with a websocket client will subscribe you to a live aggregated stream of certificates and heartbeat messages.

-Connecting over a normal HTTP connection will show the certstream introduction and frontpage.
+## Usage

+Once you have the server runing on some port, you can visit the server to be greeted with the index page.

+If you point a websocket client at the root URL (`/`), it'll give you a data structure that doesn't bundle the DER-encoded certificate.

+If you want the certificate data as well, you can point a websocket client to `/full-stream` and it'll also bundle the DER-encoded certificate along with each certificate.

 ## Internals